brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

       was the Guest Editor for the Creative Research Center, producing a series of posts on the topic of Collaboration.
   - person: chris-larson
-    event_bio: "Chris Larson is a St. Paul-based artist and musician who has developed a multimedia practice rooted in sculpture that incorporates film, video, photography, sound, and drawing.
-He is an Associate Professor of Art and the Director of Undergraduate Studies at the University of Minnesota.
-Larson is also the publisher of InReview, a quarterly print publication presenting critical responses to art in the Twin Cities.
-In 2017 with his partner Kriss Zulkosky, he co-founded Second Shift Studio Space of St. Paul, an artist-led effort to provide better resources to working artists and build communities of arts appreciators. "
+    event_bio: Chris Larson is a multi-media artist that lives and works in Saint Paul, Minnesota.
+He is an Associate Professor of Art at the University of Minnesota and also the publisher of INREVIEW, a print publication presenting critical responses to art in the Twin Cities.
+Since receiving his MFA in sculpture from Yale University in 1991, Larson has received numerous awards including a New Work Project Grant from The Harpo Foundation, a Louis Comfort Tiffany Award, and most recently a 2018 Guggenheim Fellowship.
+Larson has had solo exhibitions at the Walker Art Center in Minneapolis, MN, Katonah Museum of Art in Katonah, NY, The View Contemporary Art Space in Switzerland, and his work was included in the 2014 Whitney Biennial.
+In 2018, Larson’s work was included in the 11th Bienal do Mercosul in Porto Alegre, Brazil, and a solo 10-year survey exhibition at the Contemporary Art Center in Cincinnati, OH.
+In 2019, he co-founded Second Shift Studio Space of St. Paul, a nonprofit residency program and gallery serving women and gender non-conforming artists in the Twin Cities.
     related_links:
       - text: Second Shift Studio Space
         url: https://secondshiftstudiospace.org/